deeperunderstanding/scala-map-reduce/README.md

 - Scala collections, the immutable as well as mutable ones have different performance characteristics. `Queue` has the best performance for appending values of all the immutable collections and is chosen to accumulate the sequence of values resulting from the mapping functions for a specific key.
 If a mutable collection for collecting values would have been chosen, ListBuffer would be most efficient.
 Decided to stick with immutable collections for safety in parallel processing, careful use of mutable collections might increase performance

-- After some experimentation with different ways of merging the data, comparing runtimes and considering their caveats, it appears the implementation of the shuffle-phase seems to have the most significant impact on performance along with optimization of the number of workers and the chunk size, the way the data is collected and merged from the mapping processes needs to be considered especially when implementing a map-reduce environment.
+- After some experimentation with different ways of merging the data and comparing runtimes, it appears the implementation of the shuffle-phase seems to have the most significant impact on performance along with optimization of the number of workers and the chunk size, the way the data is collected and merged from the mapping processes needs to be considered especially when implementing a map-reduce environment.

 - The Actor based version could be extended to implement a distributed shuffling of the key-set between the worker threads, which might impact the performance positively.